DC Optimal Power Flow

 The capability field contains references to the inequality constraints associated with the minimum and maximum active power outputs of the generators.
 These limits are specified using the minActive and maxActive keywords within the addGenerator! function:

 As demonstrated, the active power output of Generator 2 is currently fixed at zero due to the earlier action of setting this generator out-of-service.
-Consequently, we can adjust these specific constraints using the updateGenerator! function, for example:
+Let us adjust this specific constraint using the updateGenerator! function:

 updateGenerator!(system, analysis; label = "Generator 2", status = 1, maxActive = 0.5)